K4liber/quantum_entanglement/README.md

 ## 1. Abstract

-What is an example of a simple quantum experiment that disagree with a classical understanding of the universe?
+I am surprised that any scientist can accept the fact that some event can be fundamentally random.
+Accepting randomness does not sound scientific.
+The most widely accepted interpretation of quantum mechanics seems to be the Copenhagen one.
+The Copenhagen interpretation of quantum mechanics tells us that when we do a mesurement, the wave function collapse is totally random.
+Let's discuss a simple quantum experiment and understand why we try to hide quantum mechanics mystery under the fundamental randomness.
 Such an experiment could be CHSH game[1].

-TODO continue about what mystery we are trying to solve ...

 ## 2. Theoretical introduction